rossetti/RossettiArenaBook/docs/04-Chapter4.md

 current customer has paid.
 In this system, there are two cooks and two cashiers.
 The time to order and pay is represented by a triangular distribution with parameters (0.4, 0.8, 1.2) minutes and (0.2, 0.4, 0.6) minutes, respectively.
-The cooking time depends on the order as follows:</div>\EndKnitrBlock{exercise}
+The cooking time depends on the order as follows:
+\EndKnitrBlock{exercise}

    Type   Percentage     Cooking Time